hassanshaikley/pico-pubsub/README.md

 Someone on HN suggested I could return `event.detail` here and I might do that in the future.

-Library gets bigger but you will save space at every callsite.
+Library gets marginally bigger but you will save space at every callsite.